 Flexible Seating Options

 Flexible seating is nothing new and has proved to be hugely popular with many students.
-Many students with SPD love to lie on their stomach on the floor, sit on a medicine ball or a bean bag.
+Many students with SPD love to lie on their stomachs on the floor, sit on a medicine ball or a bean bag.

 Students who have Sensory Processing Disorder may also benefit from sitting on a wiggle cushion.
 Wiggle cushions are great for curbing the wiggles and encouraging active learning.
-They provide an outlet for movement during circle time, desk work or while eating.
+They provide an outlet for movement during circle time, desk work, or while eating.
 They have a smooth surface on one side and raised bumps on the other for extra tactile support.